gollumeo/smart-slot/README.md

 * Laravel 12 (latest stable)
 * Modular structure inspired by Clean Architecture, **without dogma**
 * Business logic encapsulated in **explicit services**
+* Business logic injected via contracts and tested with Pest
+* Extensive use of enum casting and VO to protect invariants
+* Dynamic resolution of availability rules (see `SlotAvailability`)
 * Occasional use of **Value Objects** to formalize domain concepts (e.g. `BatteryPercentage`)
 * Clear and tested HTTP layer
 * No external APIs or third-party services